lucianlschan/lucianlschan.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year DPhil student in Statistics at the University of Oxford.
-I am a member of the [Oxford Protein Informatics Group (http://opig.stats.ox.ac.uk/) ], supervised by Professor Garrett M. Morris.
+I am a member of the Oxford Protein Informatics Group [OPIG](http://opig.stats.ox.ac.uk/), supervised by Professor Garrett M. Morris.